itsyurika/itsyurika/README.md

 - 👋 Hi, I’m @itsyurika or Yuri
 - 👀 I’m interested in ...pole dancing, drawing, tattoo, and knitting :)
 - 🌱 I’m currently learning ...to become a full stack developer!
-- 💞️ I’m looking to collaborate on ...anything with JS to broaden my skillsets.
+- 💞️ I’m looking to collaborate on ...a project that uses Next.js, typescript, and MySQL to broaden my skillset.
 - 📫 How to reach me ...send me a message!

 <!---